Moving in

 Residence Orientation

-Residents are invited to attend special Residence Orientation activities on Sunday, September 4th and Monday, September 5th.
-A full listing of activities is available here.
+Residents are invited to attend special Residence Orientation activities throughout the Move-in day weekend.
+A full listing of activities will be available in late August.
 Make special note of your Community Meeting time, as well as dinner times and locations for these days.